HomeArchiveBlog

 Minimal unary math operator pattern:

-from allo.exp.lang.core import f32
+from allo.lang.core import f32

 @operator